aditya-me13/ES215-COA/Assignment1/Question2/README.md

 ### Observations

-### Meat Portion
-- The fraction of meat portion of the computation increases with the increase in N. This accounts for the fact that the other computations stays almost constant and the only variable is the size of the matrix.

 #### System Time
 - **C++**: System time is minimal and consistent across matrix sizes, indicating low system overhead.
 - **Python**: System time is higher and increases with matrix size, reflecting greater system-level overhead.